Disabled Friendly Devon: Top 5 Accessible Holiday Activities

 The most iconic sight has to be a herd of Dartmoor ponies grazing together, with the majestic rolling valleys of Dartmoor as their backdrop.

 We have tried and tested local transport, hotels, and activities and picked out the very best of the best at all our destinations.
 We’re proud to cater to people with disabilities, from wheelchair users to autism friendly holidays.
-So if you fancy ticking these breathtaking places off of your bucket list just enquire now or give us call on 0800 069 8060 and we will do the rest...
+So if you fancy ticking these breathtaking places off of your bucket list just give us call on 0800 069 8060 and we will do the rest...